-- While using a metal pole to pack mortar inside a chimney, the pole operator makes contact with a high voltage power line causing an explosion.
-This results in an electrical fire and the user sustains severe burns to their face and arms.
+- While using a metal pole to pack mortar inside a chimney, the pole operator makes contact with a high-voltage power line causing an explosion.
+This results in an electrical fire and the user sustaining severe burns to their face and arms.

-- A can of cooking spray is left on a griddle and blows up.
-The explosion causes nearby cooking oil to light on fire, which burns nearby employees.
+- A can of cooking spray is left on a griddle and blows up, burning nearby employees.

-- A employee of a company sustains burns on their stomach, arms, hands, and face after trying to dispose of a gas drum that still contained gas residue.
+- An employee of a company sustains burns on their stomach, arms, hands, and face after trying to dispose of a gas drum that still contained gas residue.

 - An exploding battery causes residue from the battery to come into contact with someone’s skin.
 The person sustains chemical burns on their face and eyes as a result of the battery residue.

-- A controlled burn causes an explosion when the fire comes in contact with a container filled with gasoline.
+- A controlled burn causes an explosion when the fire come in contact with a container filled with gasoline.